MSkalai1998/bhuvithedataguy.github.io/_posts/2020-05-28-redshift-userctivitylog-specturm-glue-grok-classifier.md

   's3://mybucket/bhuvi-cleansed-data/'
 {% endhighlight %}

 We are done now, Lets do a sample query.
-Here Im going to use Athena only, but the same query will on Specturm.
+Here Im going to use Athena only, but the same query will on Spectrum.

 {% highlight sql%}
 select user,count(*)as count from activitylog group by user;
 {% endhighlight %}
-{% include lazyload.html image_src="/assets/Analyze RedShift user activity logs With Athena3.jpg" image_alt="RedShift User Activity Log In Specturm With Glue Grok" image_title="RedShift User Activity Log In Specturm With Glue Grok" %}
+{% include lazyload.html image_src="/assets/Analyze RedShift user activity logs With Athena3.jpg" image_alt="RedShift User Activity Log In Spectrum With Glue Grok" image_title="RedShift User Activity Log In Spectrum With Glue Grok" %}